-Admission to Diagnostic Medical Sonography & Radiography programs are a competitive process with accepting 10-14 students annually.
+Admission to the Diagnostic Medical Sonography program is a competitive process with accepting 10-14 students annually.
 A committee meets every fall to rank candidate applications for the waitlist.
-Students not selected for the wait list are welcome to apply to the next academic year.
+Students not selected for the waitlist are welcome to apply to the next academic year.

 Applications with all admission checklist items completed before or by September 15, 2018 will be ranked in a competitive process for admission to the waitlist in summer 2019.
 Any applications received and/or completed after September 15, 2018 will be considered during our next ranking process in September of 2019 (Exact date to be Determined) for admission to the waitlist in summer 2020.